 But for Galantis, the meaning behind Church and “Faith” extends beyond the words’ surface – rather tapping into broader senses of community and inspiration.

 “It’s important for us to have meaning behind our music” explained the duo.
 “Our album ‘Church’ doesn’t necessarily refer to a building or specific religion, but instead to people banded together in similar belief.
 Whether it’s advocating peace, change, or just lifting each other up – that is our ‘Faith’ and ‘Church.’”

 Karlsson and Eklöw’s tremendous success with recorded music is only one component of the Galantis story, however.
 Coupled with their strong track record of streaming and sales triumphs, Galantis boasts an innovative live show that incorporates a three-tiered stage equipped with cymbals, drum pads, and 5 full-size kick drums.
-Since their debut in 2013, the duo has sold out countless venues around the world on their headline tours, including 70 shows throughout North/South America and Europe – equating to over 174,600 hard tickets.
+Since their debut, the duo has sold out countless venues around the world on their headline tours, including over 155 shows throughout North/South America and Europe – equating to over 288,800 hard tickets.

-Their reputation as hit makers have also turned Galantis into highly sought after remixers for A-list pop artists, putting their distinct stamp on remixes for the likes of Ed Sheeran (“Shape of You”), Sam Smith (“Too Good at Goodbyes”), Florence + The Machine (“Delilah”) and Selena Gomez (“Fetish”).
+Their reputation as hit makers have also turned Galantis into highly sought-after remixers for A-list pop artists, putting their distinct stamp on remixes for the likes of Ed Sheeran (“Shape of You”), Sam Smith (“Too Good at Goodbyes”), Kygo (“Think About You”), Florence + The Machine (“Delilah”) and Selena Gomez (“Fetish”).

-As they enter their fifth year, Karlsson and Eklöw are showing no signs of slowing down.
-Now with over 3 million tracks sold globally (over 1 million of which were from the United States), over 10 million Spotify listeners each month, the pair are primed to take their infectious, feel good energy to a larger global audience with more new music and live shows in 2018.
+As they enter their seventh year, Karlsson and Eklöw continue to evolve sonically with no end in sight.
+Now with over 3 billion cumulative worldwide streams and over 1 billion video views, the pair are primed to take their infectious, feel good energy to an even larger global audience in 2020.